 You should cancel your car insurance policy if you move out of state only after you have obtained new coverage in your new state.
-No matter where you are moving too, if you are driving a vehicle you should not cancel the insurance on that vehicle prior to the move.
+No matter where you are moving, if you drive a vehicle, you should not cancel the insurance on that vehicle before the move.

-Many people think that if they are moving out of a specific state with specific laws that they can just cancel their policy until they get to the new place they are going to live.
-Read through this article to learn why this just isn’t true and what you can do to ensure that your insurance transition from one state to another is a smooth one.
+Many people think that if they are moving out of a specific state with specific laws that they can just cancel their policy until they get to their new place of residence.
+Read through this article to learn why this isn’t a wise decision and what you can do to ensure that your insurance transition from one state to another is a smooth one.

-To find the very best auto insurance policy no matter where you are moving to then be sure to enter your ZIP code into the tool on the top of this page to compare car insurance quotes from many different car insurance companies for FREE!
+To find the best auto insurance policy for your new state, enter your ZIP code to compare car insurance quotes for FREE!

 Why You Shouldn’t Just Cancel the Policy